-D16.B Natural resources
+D16.B Biodiversity

-- To provide an overall landscaping strategy for the protection and enhancement of riparian areas and remnant vegetation, including visually prominent locations, and landscaping requirements for both the public and private domain. - To provide an attractive and low maintenance landscape along Medowie Road.
+- To provide an overall landscaping strategy for the protection and enhancement of riparian areas and areas of urban habitat linkage, including visually prominent locations, and landscaping requirements for both the public and private domain. - To provide an attractive and low maintenance landscape along Medowie Road. - To protect and enhance koala habitat.